aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 original database FITS.
 The existing background engine and validation policy are therefore identical for uploaded and discovered evidence.

-The web evidence policy differs from the command-line utility in one documented way.
-The CLI retains its conservative default of failing when any detected bad frame is unmatched.
-The web page ignores and reports unmatched bad frames, then continues only if at least seven matched failures and every other existing evidence check pass.
+The web evidence policy ignores and reports unmatched purple frames, then continues only if at least seven matched failures and every other evidence check passes.
 Unused normal frames and structurally rejected files are also reported rather than silently treated as evidence.

 Uploaded source FITS are deleted before the worker publishes either a successful or failed final status.
 Consequently, a result visible in the browser guarantees that its source uploads are no longer retained.
 The small manifest, result, report, and audit log remain for up to seven days.

+Before a manual transfer starts, the browser checks the same 200-file, 256-MiB-per-file, and 2-GiB-per-run limits enforced by the streaming upload endpoint.
+An impossible selection therefore fails immediately instead of after most of a large transfer; the server repeats every check for security.

 Interrupted uploads do not depend on the browser returning to the page for eventual cleanup.
 Calibration sessions are private scratch data and have no FITS